Ayan Kumar Bhunia

 Sketch-based image retrieval (SBIR) is a cross-modal matching problem which is typically

-solved by learning a joint embedding space where the semantic content shared between the photo
+solved by learning a joint embedding space where the semantic content shared between the

 and sketch modalities are preserved.
-However, a fundamental challenge in SBIR has been largely
+However, a fundamental challenge in SBIR has been

-ignored so far, that is, sketches are drawn by humans and considerable style variations exist
+ignored so far, that is, sketches are drawn by humans and considerable style variations

 between different users.
 An effective SBIR model needs to explicitly account for this style